HOW TO USE KAYAK OUTRIGGERS: INTRO

 First, as an Amazon Associate, I earn from qualifying purchases.

 In this KFC post, we have included all of the important details to help you learn how to use kayak outriggers.
 To make this topic easy to follow, we have organized this article into several separate categories.
 First, we have a short “how to” checklist to ensure that you learn how to use kayak outriggers as efficiently as possible.
 Then, we go over some of the features we always suggest that our readers look for in kayak outriggers of their own.
-Next, we include a link to one of the best kayak outriggers presently on the market – its our favorite!
+Next, we include two links to two of the best kayak outriggers presently on the market – they are our favorite!
 Finally, we include a brief write up of our own experience when learning how to use a kayak outrigger.

 We were surprised to learn that even the most experienced kayak fishermen will frequently be inexperienced when it comes to appropriately using a kayak outrigger or kayak “stabilizer” as they are sometimes called.
 Of course, there is nothing wrong with that. in fact, it is for that very reason that we decided to write this post on how to use kayak outriggers!
 Just to make sure everyone is on the same page, take a look at the image below.
 This picture shows a kayak fisherman fishing from a kayak that has been fitted with kayak outriggers.
 See how much more balance and stability he has?